Mathieu Roy (ice hockey, born 1986): Playing career

 After six seasons in the ECHL with the Everblades, Roy opted to pursue a European career, signing a one-year deal with Norwegian club, Tønsberg Vikings who were then with GET-ligaen on May 21, 2014.
 After Tønsberg suffered some internal problems, the team stepped down to a lower league and Roy decided to end his contract and then agreed to a contract with English club, the Sheffield Steelers of the Elite Ice Hockey League on July 24, 2014.

 In July 2019, Roy returned to hockey and the UK by signing with Glasgow Clan of the EIHL, a team coached by his former Sheffield teammate Zack Fitzgerald.

 On August 27, 2020, Roy returned to North America to continue his career in the ECHL, agreeing to a contract with the Kalamazoo Wings.

-With Kalamazoo not taking part in the 2020-21 ECHL season, Roy signed for SPHL side Knoxville Ice Bears in February 2021.
+With Kalamazoo not taking part in the 2020–21 ECHL season, Roy signed for SPHL side Knoxville Ice Bears in February 2021.

-In July 2021, Roy returned to Glasgow Clan ahead of the 2021-22 Elite League season.
+In July 2021, Roy returned to the Glasgow Clan of the EIHL ahead of the 2021–22 Elite League season.
 He was then named captain for the 2022-23 season, but left Glasgow in December 2022 to pursue a 'long-term opportunity' back in North America.

 Roy then signed a deal to return to the ECHL with Norfolk Admirals.
+He played until the end of the 2024 season.